Is Scratched Enamel Cookware Safe?

 If you’re concerned about scratched enamel cookware, there are a few things that you can do to prevent it.
 First, you can make sure that you’re using cooking spray or oil when cooking with your cookware.
 This will help create a barrier between the food and the cookware and make cleaning your cookware easier.

-Now that we know a little bit more about enamel cookware, let’s answer the question: is scratched enamel cookware safe to use?
+Now that we know a little bit more about enamel cookware, let’s answer the question: is scratched enamel cookware safe?
 The short answer is yes; it is safe to use scratched enamel cookware.
 However, there are a few things you should keep in mind.

 First, it’s important to inspect your cookware before using it.
 If you notice any significant chips or cracks in the coating, it’s best to avoid using the pan.
 These cracks can provide a place for bacteria to grow.
 In addition, if the enamel is cracked or chipped, there is a chance that metal from the pan could leach into your food.